vivekvardhan2810/Reinforcement-And-Representation-Learning/README.md

 <p>From the above question we observe and get the result as for Q Values for Q learning and SARSA in decimal values like matrix</p>

 <b>3.</b> <h><b>Implement Q learning algorithms using any suitable example:</b></h>

+<p>This code implements a Q-learning algorithm to solve the FrozenLake environment from OpenAI Gym.
+The algorithm uses an epsilon-greedy policy for exploration-exploitation trade-off, and updates the Q-table using the Q-learning update rule.
+The epsilon value is decayed over time to reduce the amount of exploration as the agent learns.
+The Q-table is printed at the end of the training loop.</p>